Tabu-driven Quantum Neighborhood Samplers

-Various works leveraged TS for solving QUBOs \cite{amts,MTS,GloverDiversificationdrivenTS,ITS} using short-term and long-term strategies used during the search.
-We note also different hybrid settings that combine a basic TS procedure with another framework such as genetic search \cite{L2010AHM} and Path Relinking \cite{Wang2012PathRF}.
+Tabu Search (TS) \cite{Glover2013} is a meta-heuristic that guides a local heuristic search procedure to explore the search space beyond local optimality.
+One of the main components of TS is its use of adaptive memory, which creates a more flexible search behavior.
+Such framework allows using a quantum algorithm as a local search search tool, for solving large instances with limited-sized quantum devices.
+Various works leveraged TS for solving QUBOs \cite{Kochenberger2014,amts,MTS,GloverDiversificationdrivenTS,ITS} using short-term and long-term strategies used during the search.
+We note also different hybrid settings that combine a basic TS procedure with another framework such as genetic search~\cite{L2010AHM} and Path Relinking~\cite{Wang2012PathRF}.
 TS was also incorporated with quantum computers to tackle larger problems beyond their limitations.
 Indeed, finding methods to leverage smaller devices is of main importance.
-Many divide and conquer approaches have been designed for quantum circuits and algorithms \cite{vedran1,vedran2,tradingclassquantumresources,simulatinglargesmall}.
-In the context of this paper, the size of the QC comes into play more naturally as a hyperparameter defining the \guillemotleft radius \guillemotright of the search space.
+Many divide and conquer approaches have been designed for quantum circuits and algorithms~\cite{vedran1,vedran2,tradingclassquantumresources,simulatinglargesmall}.
+In this paper, the size of the QC comes into play more naturally as a hyperparameter defining the \guillemotleft radius\guillemotright\xspace of the search space.

 With respect to the interplay between TS and quantum techniques, to our knowlege TS has only been considered from the perspective of D-Wave quantum annealers.
-The first approach of this kind is an algorithm called qbsolv \cite{Booth2017PartitioningOP}.
+The first approach of this kind is an algorithm called qbsolv~\cite{Booth2017PartitioningOP}.
 It starts with an initial TS run on the whole QUBO.
 Then the problem is partitioned into several subproblems solved independently with the annealer.
 Subproblems are created randomly, by selecting variables.
 Non-selected ones have their values fixed (clamping values) from the TS solution.
 The subsolutions are then merged and a new TS is run as an improvement method.
 The second approach is an iterative solver designed in \cite{Rosenberg2016BuildingAI}.
 At each iteration, a subproblem is submitted to the annealer.
 The subproblem is obtained by clamping values from a current solution.
 A tabu list is used in which each element is a list of variables of length $k$.
 Each element is kept tabu for a user-defined number of iterations.
 In contrast in this work, we consider using QAOA in combination with TS.